embiimob/Sup/README.md

 searches mainchain by urn shows currently registered profile object associated with @userName and shows all object associations.  profile registrations are transferable and expire after 3 years of no activity allowing them to be claimed by other registrants in the future

 ### **Search by File**
 searches mainchain and returns first object discovered with an owner where a hash of the search file equals a hash of the referenced urn file.
-Sup!? file registrations do not expire and are transfereable to other owners. all urn file types and urn locations can be discovered in this manner. this includes IPFS files, mainchain files and sidechain files
+Sup!? file registrations do not expire and are transfereable to other owners. all urn file types and urn locations can be discovered in this manner. this includes IPFS files, mainchain files and sidechain files.  to search by file drag and drop the file anywhere on the main Sup!? browser screen.

 ### **ipfs://QmU42aLJToYmshwJu26iprH9RsX6SfJDw3FTf6senJEdF1**
 performs a ipfs get, archives ipfs file(s) locally, pins file(s) if pinning is enabled, opens a system folder dioluge allowing you to explore any files found